Tri-State Relay Service

 The Setup panel has three steps.

-relaycommand to run.
-If you would rather not install it globally, click Copy bundled CLI path and use that full path in your agent instructions. - Record the shortcut.
+2. Record the shortcut.
 Click the shortcut button and press the key combination you want.
-The default is
+The default is Control + Option + Command + Space.

 Setup is quiet on purpose.
 The app starts in Focus mode, so a silent app after setup usually means it is working, not stuck.